datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/databroker/README.md

 cp /etc/letsencrypt/live/<domain-name>/privkey.pem secrets/pki/rabbitmq-server-key.pem
 ```
+5. If required, edit the config - ``secrets/init-config.json`` to suit the needs
+for users, exchanges, queues, bindings and policies.
 ### Configuring backup
 Application at backup/backup-app backs up Rabbitmq definitions files to another VM using scp command whenever there is change in queues, users, exchanges.
 * Need to generate dedicated ssh keys to use for scp to backup VM.
 Copy the private and public keys to ``secrets/pki/backup-ssh-privkey`` and ``secrets/pki/backup-ssh-pubkey``.